seanie12/neural-question-generation/README.md

 cd data
 python process_data.py
 ```
+## Configuration
+You might need to change configuration in config.py. <br />
+If you want to train, change train = True in and set gpu device in config.py

 ## Evaluation from this [repository](https://github.com/xinyadu/nqg)
 |  <center>BLEU_1</center> |  <center>BLEU_2</center> |  <center>BLEU_3</center> | <center>BLEU_4</center> |
 |:--------|:--------:|--------:|--------:|